jreighley/alexatemplate/README.md

 On the test tab:
 Test with Hello, Goodbye,  Open.

+## Program Away!
-Modify your functions as you desire.
+Modify your core.cljs functions as you desire.

 Save your files then

 ```
 lein cljs-lambda deploy
 ```
-Will compile and deploy your changes.
+Will re-compile and deploy your changes.
+Test and repeat until happy!